Vanishing Point (Primal Scream album)

 Vanishing Point is the fifth studio album by Scottish rock band Primal Scream.
 It was released on 7 July 1997 in the United Kingdom by Creation Records and in the United States by Reprise Records.
 It peaked at number 2 on the UK Albums Chart.
 The album shows inspiration from genres such as dub, ambient, dance music, and krautrock, as well as bands such as Motörhead, Can, and the Stooges.
-It was the band's first album to feature Gary 'Mani' Mounfield on bass, formerly of the Stone Roses, although Marco Nelson played bass on "Burning Wheel", "Star", "If They Move, Kill 'Em'", and "Stuka".
+It was the band's first album to feature Gary 'Mani' Mounfield, formerly of the Stone Roses, on bass, although Marco Nelson played bass on "Burning Wheel", "Star", "If They Move, Kill 'Em'", and "Stuka".
 Other guest appearances on Vanishing Point include Augustus Pablo, Glen Matlock, and the Memphis Horns.

 Background

 Gillespie has described the album as an anarcho-syndicalist speedfreak road-movie record.
 It is named after and inspired by the 1971 film Vanishing Point, especially the song "Kowalski", which is meant to be an alternative soundtrack of the movie.
 Lead singer Bobby Gillespie said, "The music in the film is hippy music, so we thought, 'Why not record some music that really reflects the mood of the film?'
 It's always been a favourite of the band, we love the air of paranoia and speed- freak righteousness.
 It's impossible to get hold of now, which is great!
 It's a pure underground film, rammed with claustrophobia."